EMI Share Scheme & Tax Benefits

 Where the employee chooses to sell the shares, they may be eligible to receive the tax benefit of paying a lower rate of capital gains tax (if a gain has been made and the amount exceeds their capital gains tax allowance).
-Shares are an asset that are usually charged tax at 20% for higher rate and additional rate income taxpayers, but EMI shares may qualify for Entrepreneurs’ Relief (ER) which is charged at 10%.
-To be eligible for ER, the employee must still be employed at the company and must have been granted a minimum of 24 months before the shares are sold.
+Shares are an asset that are usually charged tax at 20% for higher rate and additional rate income taxpayers, but EMI shares may qualify for Business Assets Disposal Relief (BADR)which is charged at 10%.
+To be eligible for BADR, the employee must still be employed at the company and must have been granted a minimum of 24 months before the shares are sold.

 The company also benefits when an employee exercises their share option if the shares are worth more than the original fixed price.
 The difference in value can be claimed against the company’s corporation tax as it is seen as an expense to the company.

 What are the advantages of an EMI scheme?